cc1005/third_milestone_project/README.md

 ** note ** I realised towards the end of the project, when putting together the approval page (the last page of the project) that assigning a Boolean to a key:value pair in MongoDB using Flask required some parsing which did not seem necessary - the value could be set as a string with a similar result for my current purposes.

+### Other bugs found during testing

+- Early on when testing viewport sizes, I discovered that while I believed the website was behaving reactively as it changed when I moved the size of my window on my computer, I realised after loading up the launched version of the project on my mobile phone that the site was not collapsing on other actual screen sizes.
+The same became apparent when I tested the reactivity of the site using the “inspect” tool on Google Chrome.
+I subsequently discovered I had left out the viewport meta characteristics at the top of my base.html file.
+- The footer proved particularly tricky to make work properly, and earlier versions of the project can be seen to have a fixed footer at the bottom of the window for clean presentation.
+This footer consistently clipped with the buttons at the bottom of the posts (which overlapped with the footer unlike the articles).
+This problem was most notable when using the form page on small viewports, where the submit form button would completely overwhelm the option to approve posts on the footer.
+Ultimately it was decided to have a non-sticky footer, especially as the actual length of the website (in terms of the amount of articles) would be variable and the approve functionality was one of the more specialist areas for future admins.
+- Some issues were faced with Materialize not setting appropriate padding with the left hand side of the viewport.
+I resolved this issue with custom CSS.

 ### Testing the user stories

 1. *An individual interested in reading biographies of major Irish historical figures at home on their computer*